 “What’s it like to travel with kids in Croatia, is it kid-friendly?”

-I came up empty handed nearly every time.
+I came up empty-handed nearly every time.

 I started asking bloggers without kids if they’d even seen children while visiting Dubrovnik or Plitvice Lakes.
-But, no one had any concrete information on what it was like for tiny travelers to experience Croatia.
+No one had any concrete information on what it was like for tiny travelers to experience Croatia.
 So, I did what I always do – I go anyway and find out the answer myself.

 And, then, I come back and share it with you!

-Despite the lack of online information about family travel in the balkans, we ran into kids every place we went (well, except when we climbed St. John’s Fortress in Kotor).
-They were on the boat with us to Hvar, walking on waterfalls at Plitvice Lakes, and Mrs. Chasing the Donkey own baby donkey was with us in Zadar.
+Despite the lack of online information about family travel in the Balkans, we ran into kids every place we went (well, except when we climbed St. John’s Fortress in Kotor).
+They were on the boat with us to Hvar, walking on waterfalls at Plitvice Lakes, and Mrs. Chasing the Donkey’s own baby donkey was with us in Zadar.
 The local kids even braved the frigid April water on the beach in Split!